yesjaysonb/dummy-repo/README.md

 # dummy-repo
-summy repository to be used for demonstrating git stuff
+Dummy repository to be used for demonstrating git stuff

-stuff here.
+Stuff here.

-more new stuff.
+More new stuff.

-i am trying this at home.
+I am trying this at home.